 - 3. In general, the import restrictions apply to all controlled substances and listed chemicals, regardless of the country of origin.
 However, Title 21, Code of Federal Regulations, Section 1312.13 poses additional limitations on the imports of narcotic raw materials.
 In effect, the importation of approved narcotic raw materials (opium, poppy straw and concentrate of poppy straw) into the United States shall have as its source:

-- (a) Turkey,
+- (a) Turkey;

-- (b) India,
+- (b) India;

-- (c) Spain,
+- (c) Spain;

-- (d) France,
+- (d) France;

-- (e) Poland,
+- (e) Poland;

-- (f) Hungary, and
+- (f) Hungary; and

 - (g) Australia.

-And, at least 80 per cent of the narcotic raw material imported into the United States shall have as its source Turkey and India.
-Except under conditions of insufficient supplies of narcotic raw materials, not more than 20 per cent of the narcotic materials imported annually shall originate in Spain, France, Poland, Hungary and Australia.
+and, at least 80 per cent of the narcotic raw material imported into the United States shall have as its source Turkey and India.
+Except under conditions of insufficient supplies of narcotic raw materials, not more than 20 percent of the narcotic materials imported annually shall originate in

+Spain, France, Poland, Hungary, and Australia.
 This policy has been in effect since 17 September 1981, as amended.
-A proposal to substitute Spain for Yugoslavia to update the list of non-traditional countries authorized to export narcotic raw materials to the United States was made on 4 October 2006 by Notice of Proposed Rulemaking.
-Final Rule (21 CFR, Pt.
-1312 - Authorized Sources of Narcotic Raw Materials) was published in February 2008 and became effective on 7 March 2008.
-The rule provides DEA registered importers with another potential source, i.e., Spain, from which to purchase NRM that are used in the production of controlled substances for medical purposes in the U.S.
+A proposal to substitute Spain for Yugoslavia to update the list of non-traditional countries authorized to export narcotic raw materials to the United States was made on 4 October 2006 by notice of proposed rulemaking.
+A final rule (21 CFR, Part 1312 - Authorized Sources of Narcotic Raw Materials) was published in February 2008 and became effective on 7 March 2008.
+The rule provided the DEA registered importers with another potential source, i.e., Spain, from which to purchase narcotic raw material that is used in the production of controlled substances for medical purposes in the U.S.

 - 4. The system is designed to restrict the quantity of imports of controlled substances and listed chemicals (not monetary value) and to maintain a monitoring system.
 Previous systems were used prior to the import requirements of the Controlled Substances Act (effective 1 May 1971).
 However, the current system is mandated by United States law and, as far as controlled substances are concerned, is based upon two international treaties (The Single Convention on Narcotic Drugs, 1961 and the Convention on Psychotropic Substances, 1971). - 5.
-In March 2006, the U.S. Congress amended Section 306 of the Controlled Substances Act with passage of the Combat Methamphetamine Epidemic Act of 2005 (CMEA).
-CMEA required the establishment of a first-time assessment of annual need for the listed chemicals ephedrine, pseudoephedrine, and phenylpropanolamine and a quota system to provide for those legitimate needs.
-Further, CMEA amended Title 21 United States Code, Section 952 by adding the three chemicals to existing language concerning importation of controlled substances.
-The 2007 assessment of annual needs for ephedrine, pseudoephedrine and phenylpropanolamine set upper limits on the quantity of these chemicals and products containing these chemicals that can be produced in or imported to the United States.
+In March 2006, the United States Congress amended the Controlled Substances Act with passage of the Combat Methamphetamine Epidemic Act of 2005 (CMEA).
+The CMEA required the establishment of a first-time assessment of annual need for the listed chemicals ephedrine, pseudoephedrine, and phenylpropanolamine and a quota system to provide for those legitimate needs.
+Further, the CMEA amended Title 21, United States Code, Section 952 by adding the three listed chemicals (ephedrine, pseudoephedrine, and phenylpropanolamine) to existing language concerning importation of controlled substances.
+The 2007 assessment of annual needs for ephedrine, pseudoephedrine and phenylpropanolamine set upper limits on the quantity of these listed chemicals and products containing these chemicals that can be produced in or imported to the United States.
 The assessment was published as a Final Notice in the Federal Register in September 2007.
-Also pursuant to CMEA, import and production quotas were established in July 2007 which set in place a process for licensed firms to obtain individual quota amounts.
+Also pursuant to the CMEA, import and production quotas were established in July 2007 which set in place a process for licensed firms to obtain individual quota amounts.

 The system of registration of importers and the system of quotas (for Schedule I and II drugs) are statutory requirements established in the Comprehensive Drug Abuse Prevention and Control Act of 1970, Part C (Sections 301, 302, 303, 306) and the import requirements established in the Controlled Substances Import and Export Act (Sections 1002, 1007 and 1008) (21 United States Code, Sections 822, 823, 826, 953, 957 and 958) and implementing regulations.
-The Controlled Substances Act statutorily establishes criteria by which drugs are controlled in one of five schedules subject to import requirements.
+The Controlled Substances Act statutorily established criteria by which drugs are controlled in one of five schedules subject to import requirements.
 The system required by statute cannot be abolished without legislative approval.